Best Writing Books for Beginners

 I can tell you that reading the books in this article helped me to establish what I think are the three most important attributes of a writer, which will eventually lead to success.
 They are:

-I figure if I can keep working on those three things I’ll continue to improve as writer.
-Hopefully these idea will help you too, and you’ll find the books listed above as indispensable as I have.
+I figure if I can keep working on those three things I’ll continue to improve as a writer.
+Hopefully, these ideas will help you too, and you’ll find the books listed above as indispensable as I have.

 Thanks for reading, and good luck!